airplanemodes/airdocs-python/language-model/sequences.md

 ```

 ## Slicing
-This feature allows to extract a portion of a sequence.
+Slice is an object usually containing a portion of a sequence.
+A slice is created using the subscript notation, `[]` with colons between numbers when several are given, such as in `variable_name[1:3:5]`.
+The bracket (subscript) notation uses slice objects internally.

 - **start** is the index of the first element to include.
 - **stop** is the index of the first element to exclude.
 - **step** is the interval between elements.